Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees: Introduction

-\paragraph{Hyperparameter Selection.} Hyper-parameters play an important role in the performance of both classical semi-supervised learning methods and GNNs.
-In general, hyperparameter tuning is performed on a validation dataset, and follows the same procedure: determine which hyperparameters to tune and then search within their domain for the combination of parameter values with best performance \citep{yu2020hyperparameteroptimizationreviewalgorithms}.
-Many methods have been proposed to efficiently search within the parameter space, such as grid search, random search \citep{JMLR:v13:bergstra12a}, and Bayesian optimization (\cite{Mockus1974bayesian}; \cite{Mockus1978application}; \cite{jones1998efficient}).
-A few existing works investigate the theoretical aspects of these methods, such as through generalization guarantees and complexities of the algorithms.
-In particular, a recent line of work~\citep{balcan2024provablytuningelasticnetinstances,balcan2023new} studies the tuning regularization hyperparameter in linear regression in statistical settings and provides generalization guarantees.
-For unsupervised learning, prior work \citep{balcan2019datadrivenclusteringparameterizedlloyds,balcan2020learning,balcan2024accelerating} has proposed several different parameterized algorithm families of clustering algorithms and studied the sample and computational complexity of learning the parameters.
-For semi-supervised learning, a recent line of work~\citep{balcan2021data,sharma2023efficiently} considers the problem of learning the best graph hyperparameter from a set of problem instances drawn from a data distribution.
-Another recent work \citep{balcan2025samplecomplexitydatadriventuning} investigates the kernel hyperparameters in GNN architectures, and derives the generalization guarantees through pseudo-dimension.
-However, no existing work theoretically studies the tuning of the graph partitioning (labeling) \textit{algorithm hyperparameter} in semi-supervised learning, or investigates data-dependent bounds on hyperparameter selection in deep semi-supervised learning algorithms through Rademacher Complexity.
-We note that in this work we focus on the statistical learning setting (i.e.\ the problem instances are drawn from a fixed, unknown distribution), but it would be an interesting direction to study online tuning of the hyperparameters using tools from prior work~\citep{balcan2018dispersion,sharma2020learning,sharma2025offline}.
+A recently introduced paradigm called data-driven algorithm design is useful for obtaining formal guarantees for hyperparameter tuning~\citep{balcan2020data,sharma2024data}, and has found several applications (for instance, \citealt{blum2021learning,bartlett2022generalization,balcan2023analysis,balcan2024subsidy}).
+In particular, \citet{balcan2024provablytuningelasticnetinstances,Balcan2023NewBF,balcan2025distribution} study the regularization hyperparameter in the ElasticNet and \cite{balcan2024learning} study learning decision tree algorithms.
+For unsupervised learning, \citet{balcan2019datadrivenclusteringparameterizedlloyds,balcan2024algorithm} study a parameterized family of clustering algorithms and study the sample and computational complexity of learning the parameters.
+For semi-supervised learning, a recent line of work (\cite{balcan2021data}; \cite{sharma2023efficiently}) considers the problem of learning the best graph hyperparameter from a set of problem instances drawn from a data distribution.
+Another recent work \citep{balcan2025samplecomplexitydatadriventuning} investigates the kernel hyperparameters in GNN architecture, and derives the generalization guarantees through pseudo-dimension.
+However, no existing work theoretically studies the tuning of the labeling \textit{algorithm hyperparameter} in semi-supervised learning, or investigates data-dependent bounds on hyperparameter selection in deep semi-supervised learning algorithms through Rademacher Complexity.
+We note that in this work we focus on the statistical learning setting (i.e. the problem instances are drawn from a fixed, unknown distribution), but it would be an interesting direction to study online tuning of the hyperparameters using tools from prior work~\citep{Sharma2019LearningPL,Sharma2024NoIR,Sharma2025OfflinetoonlineHT}.